 University of Memphis Policy dictates that students are required to have diverse clinical

 experiences.
 All Residency placements are made in accordance with this policy as well

 as in conjunction with identified Ready2Teach partner schools.
 Placements are generally

-made in Memphis City Schools, Shelby County Schools, Tipton County Schools, and Jackson-Madison
+Schools, Bartlett City Schools, Millington Municipal Schools, Tipton County Schools,

 Pre-Service Instructive Mentors

 Pre-Service Instructive Mentors (PIMs) (Murley, Nelson, Flynt, 2012) are selected

 according to criteria specified by the Tennessee Department of Education and in collaboration